 Regulators differ in their willingness or ability to utilize the administrative rate-setting process to advance social policy.
-Often, regulators will consider the requests of parties to the rate-setting process to advance certain goals that may create cross-subsidies.
-The regulator must carefully consider the public interest and the direction it receives from the legislative body with ultimate authority over it in creating specific cross-subsidies to support social policy goals of the state.
-Sometimes this may result in approval of non-cost-effective programs or rates that subsidize other customers, but a regulator may decide that such decisions serve a mandate or statute, or are otherwise in the public interest.
+Often, regulators will consider the requests of parties to the rate setting process to advance certain goals that may create cross-subsidies.
+The regulators must carefully consider the public interest and the direction it-receiveds from the legislative and executive bodyies when setting rate designs to with ultimate authority over it in creating specific cross-subsidies to support social policiesy goals of the state.
+Sometimes this may result in approval of non-cost-effective programs or rates that subsidize certain other customers.
+The , but a regulator needs to be certain may decide that such decisions serve a mandate or statute, or are otherwise in the public interest.
 Research and development projects may also fit under this consideration.